Supportive student environment

 We use a range of teaching methods from traditional lectures and laboratory classes to clinic work.
 Our innovative approach includes professional placements and problem-based learning which, with support and encouragement from staff, allow you to assess real-life situations and devise your own solutions.

 Our lecturers are some of the most influential thinkers in the field, involved in exciting research projects with organisations such as UEFA, the World Anti-Doping Agency, the Ministry of Defence and the NHS.
-Their research is embedded within all our degree programmes, meaning you learn first-hand from those who are extending the boundaries of sports science.
-We have two major research groups: the Endurance Research Group and the Sports Therapy, Physical Activity and Health Research Group.
+Their research is embedded within all our degree programmes, meaning you learn first-hand from those who are extending the boundaries of sports science and sport management.
+We have three research groups: the Endurance Research Group, the Sports Therapy, Physical Activity and Health Research Group and the Sports Legacies and Society Research Group.

 Student-led sports clinics